Ho Chi Minh City to Mumbai

 It was a busy airport.
 There was a plane taking off every minute.
 There was a queue of planes waiting to take off and a stream coming in on another runway a little further away.
 In the background I could see white houses and buildings of the city sprawled in every direction, a maze of lanes and roads and parks and few tall buildings.

-I joined the queue to board the plane, through to the very last check of the boarding pass but when the checker saw my ticket he told me to wait, he would call me and the ‘rapid car’ would take me up and into business class, which was good because the regular buses resembled Indian buses, with Indians packed in and hanging out of doorways and windows.
+I joined the queue to board the plane, through to the very last check of the boarding pass but when the checker saw my ticket he told me to wait, he would call me and the ‘rapid car’ would take me up and into business class, which was good because the regular buses resembled Indian ones, with Indians packed in and hanging out of doorways and windows.

 Five or six hours passed in perfect comfort.
 I read some of a book I had acquired on the life of Ho Chi Minh, the great leader, but it was not captivating.
 I ate well and might have dozed for a while.
-I hoped , with fanciful imagination, that bad weather in Mumbai might force us to land in Pune, but it didn’t.
+I hoped, with fanciful imagination, that bad weather in Mumbai might force us to land in Pune, but it didn’t.

 Eventually the pilot started making announcements as we approached our destination.
 He said there could be delays but we might be lucky and arrive at 11.00pm.
 We seemed to be descending and I saw the lights of a great city below, like filigree silver against the night.
-We were getting closer, I could see roads and individual houses; we were coming in to land.
+We were getting closer, I could see roads and individual houses.
+We were coming in to land.

 India!